Leonardo-de-Moura/gestao-usuarios-py/README.md

 # Flask CRUD Application with Peewee ORM and SQLite

-This is a simple Flask application that implements a CRUD (Create, Read, Update, Delete) functionality using the Peewee ORM and SQLite as the database.
+This is a simple Flask application that implements a CRUD basic (Create, Read, Update, Delete) functionality using the Peewee ORM and SQLite as the database.

 ## Features
 - Simple and lightweight Flask web application.